SamuilDabov/5G-research/README.md

 ## Concept:
 URLLC is one of the three facets of 5G, alongside MMTC (Massive Machine Type Communication) and eMBB (enhanced Mobile Broadband).
 In particular, URLLC features two parts; ultra-reliability which constitutes network reliability of beyond 99.999%, coupled with very low latency for packet transmission (in the order of 1ms and below).
 Note that the two are mutually exclusive in that some services will require both ultra-reliability and low latency, whereas other services may require one or the other.

+## Perspective:
+Setting on the pillar of the 5G definition for URLLC, one should consider moving object before implementing the 3GPP specification and architecture into a system.

 # References